CodeYourFuture/wordpress-module/lesson0.md

 Although the Dashboards look quite different, the key concepts (pages, posts, themes, customizer, settings, media gallery, etc.) are the same.

 ![screengrab of the wordpress.com dashboard](assets/lesson0/wp.com-dashboard.png)
 _A screengrab of the wordpress.com dashboard._

 ![screengrab of the wordpress.org dashboard](assets/lesson0/wp.org-dashboard.png)
 _A screengrab of the wordpress.org dashboard._

 ## What do WordPress developers do?

-As an IT professional, there's different ways of working with WordPress:
+As an IT professional, there's several different ways of working with WordPress:

 *   You can build websites for clients using, and adapting, existing WordPress Themes ( = collection of templates for the frontend ) and Plugins ( = extensions to the default WordPress functionality ).
 *   You can create WordPress Themes for clients or to sell them on platforms such as the [Theme Directory](https://en-gb.wordpress.org/themes/) or the [Theme Forest](https://themeforest.net).